kerrishotts/pgday/2017/modern-javascript-and-phonegap/presentation.md

 	* Must include the extension
 	* No aliases

-* iOS support does not work in PhoneGap / Cordova
+* iOS module loading does not work in PhoneGap / Cordova
-	* Not supported at all by `UIWebView`
+	* Why?
-	* `WKWebView` without a local webserver throws CORS errors
+	* Timo Ernst, Building PhoneGap apps with Vue.js and Framework7
-	* `WKWebView` using the local webserver throws 403 forbidden
+	* 1:30pm-2:10pm

 ---
 <!-- template: dark -->